Hyperbolic structures on link complements, octahedral decompositions, and quantum $\mathfrak{sl}_2$: The octahedral decomposition and hyperbolic geometry

 for some \(b \in \CC\) and (following \cref{def:fractional-linear-action})

 We are interested only in the scaling action \(\delta(x)^{2}\), which is the \emph{square} of the eigenvalue \(\delta(x)\) as claimed. \end{proof}

 For a \(\pslg\) representation the eigenvalues \(\delta(x)\) are only determined up to sign, so knowing \(\hol\) determines \(\delta\).
-For \(\slg\) representations it is not obvious how to choose the of sign of \(\sqrt \hol\); we discuss this further in \cref{rem:obstruction-classes}.
+For \(\slg\) representations one needs to work out how to choose the sign, which is related to obstruction classes (\cref{rem:obstruction-classes}).

-This can be somewhat subtle: for a boundary-parabolic representation we can always choose a lift where the meridians have trace \(2\), but the longitudes might still have trace \(-2\).
-This is related to the \defemph{obstruction class} of the representation \cite[Section 2.1]{Cho2020}.